 We open on a Saturday morning in Queens as a little girl named Ellie is celebrating her sixth birthday at Toys “R” Us with her parents alongside her as she struggles to decide what toy she would like to take home.
 In an attempt to help her make a decision, her dad tells her that he would look for something that gave him “a special connection”.
 Meanwhile, Spider-Man is chasing after a costumed bank robber.
 After learning that the fiend goes by Beetle, they ultimately make their way to Toys “R” US as the customers inside see the outside struggle.
 An employee in a Geoffrey Giraffe costume makes sure to keep Ellie safe before she asks him if he’s able to help Spidey, to which he says that he’s sure that our hero can handle this.
 Meanwhile, Spider-Man times his dodge as he evades Beetle’s charge before firing some webs at him.

 He manages to get some strands onto the fiend’s wings and is able to guide him away from the store.
-Beetle ultimately manages to get our hero off of him, but Spidey manages to put him down for good by using his webs to rip his wings off and permanently ground him.
+Beetle ultimately manages to get our hero off of him, but Spidey is able to put him down for good by using his webs to rip his wings off and permanently ground him.
 After wrapping the fiend up in webs for the police to handle, the comic ends with Ellie approaching him.
 Spider-Man notices that she has a birthday gift and asks her if it’s one of her favorite heroes.
 She tells him that while he’s one of her favorites, she actually got a Geoffrey Giraffe doll as she hopes that he’ll help Spidey next time.
 From there, Peter happily takes his leave.

 Overall, the tie-in comics from this era felt respectful to its cinematic source before ending on a comfortable fluff piece.
 For the adaptation of “Captain America: Civil War”, it does mostly follow things from Peter’s point-of-view while maintaining as much of the movie’s plot as it can.
 While I may have wanted a more pure adaptation from somewhere else within the vast line of MCU tie-in comics, it’s still pretty impressive what’s able to be contained within the first two issues.
 Yes, the narrative meat is mainly in the first issue while the big airport fight pretty much takes up all of the second issue.
-While it does contain as much narrative substance from the film, it’s still a condensed version of the film.
+While it does contain as much narrative substance from the film, it’s still a condensed version of said cinematic tale.
 While you can watch the movie in order to get more weighty meat from its story, the comic is a light read that gives a good idea of what our heroes were forced to go through.
 The conflict still felt genuine, especially since Cap’s side and Tony’s side have had plenty of prior material to flesh out their ideals and why they’re either respectfully opposed or for the Sokovia Accords forcing registered superheroes to work under the watchful eye of governmental officials.
 Just like the film, it is odd that Stark would recruit a young hero into his battle while he’s trying to make a good case for the Accords, yet the comic captures the youthful energy, exuberance and raw loyalty that Tom Holland brought to the role.
 Either way, this two-part translation is backed by good artwork, fluent pacing and as much loyalty to the film as it can.
 As for “Spider-Man: Homecoming” and its handling from movie to comic, it did a better job at making the translation than its predecessor.
 Yes, notable henchmen like Shocker & Tinkerer were scaled down here and a number of omitted scenes could’ve easily been reinstated had this been a three-issue adaptation, but it still captures the basic gist of the film’s plot mostly well while also showing Peter’s self-maturing arc in a fine fashion.
 While I’ve would’ve reinstated the scene where Parker has to lift himself out of the debris in order to preserve the notion that just like how Tony is the Iron Man persona and not the suit, Peter himself is what makes him Spider-Man, most of the movie’s narrative is still nicely brought over and helps the story resonate as best as it can.
 Not to mention, it carries Vulture’s main theme of a working-class man trying to stay relevant amongst a changing world, albeit after being cheated out by a noble consequence from Tony himself.
 While Stark uses his rich status to try and make the world a better place, his action has accidentally spurred Adrian out of a job and thus, he ultimately plans on getting back at him for taking his main occupational source of income away.
 All of the various elements present here are given their due with colorful artwork, nice pacing and as much intriguing narrative presentation as it can carry over.
 Finally, we have “Fight Or Flight”, which presents itself as a simple story with a tie-in to a toy store that’s sadly fallen from grace throughout its original self-existence.
 Spider-Man’s battle against an original foe gets the job done, but it missed out on a chance to expand on some other element from the movie following its conclusion.
 Because of the limited amount of narrative space presented here, it doesn’t allow itself to make any of its originally-created characters stand out.
 It would’ve also been nice if the employee dressed as Geoffrey could’ve used the identity in a more narratively important manner, thus making the character’s role model appeal more solid and helpful towards the license.
 While I don’t get why this wasn’t just printed out like other mini-comics, the overall content is fine for what it is.
 It doesn’t contribute too much to the universe, but it’s also a light-hearted romp that’s colorful, well-natured and serves as a breezy read.
-Either way, it’s still worth checking out along with the official MCU comics that bare Spidey’s name.
+Either way, it’s still worth checking out along with the official MCU comics that bares Spidey’s name.

 In the years that followed, Sony has been busy as ever with their famous film license.
 While the MCU version of the character has gone on a European trip and even blossomed a romance with MJ, he’s also gone up against an illusionary master who takes advantage of his trust in order to get back at him and a familiar company that he and several others on his team used to work for.
 Even though Peter ultimately stopped him, his foe managed to get the last laugh and blabbed his secret identity to the whole world, thus having a good portion of the populace brand him as a murderer.
 With this also affecting his friend and girlfriend’s chances of getting into college, he visits a Sorcerer Supreme to help fix things.
 Unfortunately, Parker’s constant meddling has created a spell that allowed familiar foes of past Spidey films to crossover into his world.
 When his attempt to rehabilitate them mostly backfires, he gets some unexpected help from two other previous web-heads.
 Outside of the MCU, Miles Morales has made a spider name for himself alongside Ghost-Spider and other spider heroes across the animated Spider-Verse, while a Lethal Protector and a Living Vampire have started the groundwork for a Spider-Man universe that (as of this article) has yet to have a Spider-Man show up.
 Despite Sony’s wild results, the various films across two decades have entertained, bewildered and brought various levels of joys to its audiences.
 Even going through all of the tie-in comics was quite a venture and have brought some form of preservation towards the different eras of the overall film franchise.
 No matter what direction Marvel, Sony or anyone else decides to take Peter Benjamin Parker and his various cast of characters on, may it be on a glorious path filled with great power and great responsibility.